nodejs/node/doc/api/stream.md

 first argument.
 To reliably detect write errors, add a listener for the `'error'` event.

-The return value indicates whether the written `chunk` was buffered internally and the buffer has exceeded the `highWaterMark` configured when the stream was created.
-If `false` is returned, further attempts to write data to the stream should be paused until the [`'drain'`][] event is emitted.
+The return value is `true` if the internal buffer does not exceed `highWaterMark` configured when the stream was created after admitting `chunk`.
+If `false` is returned, further attempts to write data to the stream should stop until the [`'drain'`][] event is emitted.
+However, the `false` return value is only advisory and the writable stream will unconditionally accept and buffer `chunk` even if it has not not been allowed to drain.

 A Writable stream in object mode will always ignore the `encoding` argument.